 We will empower young people in our communities, providing more of them with the skills, confidence and opportunities to succeed.
 We will create a more sustainable future for luxury by further reducing our environmental impacts and helping transform our industry.

 Read about ESG on pages 60 to 91 and our Sustainability Bond on 92 to 93 of the Annual Report for more information.

-Our framework for long-term value creation centres around three major pillars: revenue growth, operating margin accretion and capital efficiency.
+Our framework for long-term value creation centres around three major pillars: revenue growth, adjusted operating profit margin accretion and capital efficiency.

-Burberry currently generates an Adjusted Operating Profit Margin of 16.1%.
-In the medium term, our ambition is to deliver meaningful Adjusted Operating Profit Margin improvements each year.
+Burberry generated an adjusted operating profit margin of 16.9%, an increase of 50bps from FY 2019/20.
+In the medium term, our ambition is to deliver meaningful adjusted operating profit margin improvements (at constant currency).
 There are two significant factors underpinning our ambition:

-Burberry has a history of strong free cash flow generation, with our cash conversion averaging 106% over the last five years.
-We have a clear capital allocation framework, which prioritises our uses of cash, while maintaining an appropriate capital structure for the business.
-Our target is to maintain a strong balance sheet with solid investment grade credit metrics.
+Burberry has a capital allocation framework, which prioritises the use of cash, while maintaining an appropriate capital structure for the business.
+This is set out in further detail on page 55 of the Annual Report.
 Our uses of cash are summarised below.

 Reinvest for organic growth.